The Sontag Shawl {History and Patterns}

 She made her debut at age six and was an instant success.

-She was an extremely successful singer all over Europe including France, Germany, and Britain.
+She was an extremely successful singer in all of Europe, including France, Germany, and Britain.

 Henriette Sontag